 As we said, with a hysterectomy you lose your uterus.
 But there are different versions of this surgery.
 In an oophorectomy, doctors remove your ovaries.
 And with salpingectomy, you only lose your fallopian tubes.
 Need a hysterectomy with bilateral salpingo-oophorectomy?
 That means your uterus, fallopian tubes and ovaries all have to go.

-There are partial, total or radical hysterectomies.
-Partial hysterectomies leave your cervix remains in place.
-Total hysterectomies remove the whole uterus and cervix.
-Radical hysterectomies remove the whole uterus, including its tissue and its sides, the cervix and the top part of your vagina.
+You may need a partial, total or radical hysterectomy.
+Partial hysterectomies preserve your cervix.
+Total hysterectomies don't.
+And radical hysterectomies take your whole uterus, cervix and the top part of your vagina.